 Many of the same fungi that cause stalk rots also cause ear rots, and these also cause consistent yield losses.
 However, aside from the yield losses caused by these pathogens, several important ear rot pathogens produce compounds called mycotoxins that are toxic to humans and livestock.
 Mycotoxin-contaminated grain must be diluted in the case of low levels of contamination, or removed from the food supply in the case of high levels.
 In developing countries, mycotoxin screening is generally not available, and consumption of contaminated grain causes human health issues such as stunting in children and cancer in adults.

-2Blades is collaborating with The Sainsbury Laboratory and Monsanto Company to look for new sources of resistance to the fungi causing these diseases.
+2Blades is collaborating with The Sainsbury Laboratory and Bayer Crop Science to look for new sources of resistance to the fungi causing these diseases.
 Since the diseases are caused by multiple pathogens, we are seeking combinatorial solutions that will improve resistance to all the major pathogens for each complex of diseases.

 Corn stalk rots are often referred to as stalk rot complex because they are caused by multiple pathogens which can often occur together.
 The most common stalk rots are caused by fungi, including Anthracnose (Colletotrichum graminicola), Diplodia (Stenocarpella maydis), Gibberella (Fusarium graminearum), Fusarium (Fusarium verticilloides, formerly Fusarium moniliforme), and charcoal rot (Macrophomina phaseolina).
 These fungi over-winter in the soil or on crop residue and infect through roots, wounds such as insect damage, or some through leaf sheaths.
 The ideal environmental conditions for infection are somewhat different for each pathogen, but in general, corn plants that are stressed by other diseases, drought, or poor nutrition are more vulnerable to infection.
 Symptoms generally appear after flowering.
 Fungicide treatments are generally not effective against stalk rots.